From 1st January 2021 the rules has changed for EU citizens visiting, working or studying in the UK.!

 Where to find and what documents you need for renting a flat or a house in London.

-See how much you would need to pay in rent, deposit, agency fees, utility bills, council tax, internet, TV, etc.
+See how much you would need to pay in rent, deposit, agency fees, utility bills, council tax, internet, TV and so on.

 Finding your home in London

-If you are looking to rent a flat or a house in London you can look at sites such as zoopla.co.uk, rightmove.co.uk, gumtree.com.
+If you are looking to rent a flat or a house in London, search online on well known websites such as zoopla.co.uk, rightmove.co.uk, gumtree.com.

-You can also contact letting agency directly or an estate agent by phone, email or in person.
-You can find nearby letting agencies using google or a telephone book such as Yell.com
+You can also contact letting or estate agencies directly by phone, email or in person.
+Find nearby agencies using google or a telephone book such as Yell.com.

 Approximate monthly Rental rates in London:

-Bills are about £250 – £400 per month, although you can find rentals where the rent includes some or all bills.
+Bills are about £300 – £500 per month, although some rentals include some or all bills.
 For detailed bill charges, see further down.

 You will need: